 - All measurements were taken at the same location about 1/2” off the inner canthus eye area.

-All of the Chinese made thermometers exhibited a wide range of temperature values during the test and large fluctuations between each reading.
-They were inconsistent, fluctuating by as much as 5 degrees between consecutive readings and often erred on the colder side.
+All of the Chinese made thermometers exhibited a wide range of results.
+They were inconsistent, fluctuating by as much as 5 degrees between consecutive measurements and frequently erred on the colder side.
 The Fluke 62 Max IR thermometer performed in a consistent predictable manner and passed the ‘Ice Water’ and ‘Infrared Comparator Cup’ tests within stated tolerances.
 All four Chinese made IR thermometers failed to pass both of these tests.

 Of note is the high-low temperature variation pattern of the Chinese made thermometers.
-The test sample population indicates that all four devices were able to detect the correct skin temperate of about 96F, but its unclear whey they didn’t do so in a consistent manner.
+The test population indicates that all four devices were at times able to detect skin temperate of about 96F, but its unclear whey they didn’t do so in a consistent manner.

 Running 100 consecutive tests on one of the Chines made thermometers (the QJ-CWQ20) shows a distinctive cyclic pattern resembling the output exhibited by some sort of a pseudorandom number generator logic.
 This could be some sort of a leveling function, but it could also be an attempt by the firmware writer to compensate for poor sensor performance or an evasion mechanism–The IR thermometer equivalent of VW’s dieselgate.

 The four thermometers are made by different vendors, each has different components and board layouts; suggesting that this is some sort of a shared problem.
-And, if this is that case, then the source must be faulty logic or firmware.
-Either way, this is a critical bug because if the bulk of Chinese IR thermometers use these shared faulty logic or firmware, then all of them are unreliable.
+And, if this is the case, then the shared source must be faulty logic or firmware.
+Either way, this is a critical issue because it renders all of them are unreliable.

-Two additional data points that relate to the issue of faulty Chinese medical equipment are the large amount of ‘defective’ Covid-19 test kits and sub standard PPE gear sold in the west.
-In this context, we should also consider the possibility that these devices were shipped knowing that they were defective.
-As is evident from discussions on the Chinese DingTalk platform where one topic of conversation is deliberately lowering the IR thermometer threshold for units sold in the US.
-In one 178 member group chat, Zhang Xuandong, the owner of Haofeng Electronic Technology Co— a major IR thermometer producer in Dongguan, Guangdong Province in China—openly talks about waging war against the US.
-Zhang writes:
+Two additional data points that relate to the of faulty Chinese medical equipment theory are the large amount of ‘defective’ Covid-19 test kits and sub standard PPE gear sold in the west.
+In this context, we can also consider the possibility that these defective devices were shipped knowingly.
+This is suggested from one discussion on the Chinese DingTalk platform (an Alibaba company) where the topic of conversation was deliberately lowering the IR thermometer threshold for units sold in the US.
+In this 178 member group chat, Zhang Xuandong, the owner of Haofeng Electronic Technology Co—an IR thermometer producer in Dongguan, Guangdong Province in China—openly talked about waging war against the US.
+Zhang wrote:

 ” [Let’s] produce some faulty products and sell them to the US.
 They (the thermometers) should read 36.5 ºC when the actual temperature is 39 ºC.
 In this way, more and more American people will be infected.
 Let’s see if they still have people left to go to other countries to harm others!”